Albanian Orthodox Church: Persecution

-The church greatly suffered during the dictatorship of Enver Hoxha as all churches were placed under government control, and land originally held by religious institutions were taken by the state.
+The church greatly suffered during the dictatorship of Enver Hoxha as all churches were placed under government control, and land originally held by religious institutions was taken by the state.
 Religion in schools was banned.
 Similarly, Hoxha propagated that Albania was threatened by religion in general, since it served as the supposed "Trojan Horse" of the interests of the country's traditional enemies; in particular Orthodoxy (those of Greece and Serbia).
 In 1952 Archbishop Kristofor was discovered dead; most believed he had been killed.

 In 1967 Hoxha closed down all religious buildings in the country, and declared Albania the world's first atheist country.
 All expression of religion, public or private, was outlawed.
 Hundreds of clergy were killed or imprisoned.
 As a result of this policy, a total of 600 Orthodox churches were demolished (1,600 present in 1944).
 Other buildings of the Orthodox community forcibly seized their religious function.